Adosh74/Eary-System/README.md

 # Eary-System

-Project called "Eary", which help people to check their hearing problems.
+A project called "Eary", helps people to check their hearing problems.

+# Usage